National lockdown restrictions January 2021

 - The importance of the business to the economy as an employer.
 This will include those who are self-employed.

-- Whether the business has been forced to close, or can demonstrate a significant reduction in revenue, due to national coronavirus restrictions on trade from 4 November.
+- Whether the business was forced to close, or can demonstrate a significant reduction in revenue, because of national lockdown restrictions in either November or January.

 The following types of businesses may qualify for an Additional Restrictions Grant: